longieee/learn-exercism/README.md

-# learn-julia-exercism
+# learn-exercism
-Exercises for Julia Course on Exercism
+Exercises for Julia and C++ Courses on Exercism